 Third problem

-Given the distance found in problem 2, we can find the time taken to reach the $n^{\text{th}}$ sheet by dividing distance over velocity.
+Given the distance found in problem 2, we can find the time taken to reach the $n^{\text{th}}$ sheet by dividing distance by velocity.
 We can do this because we assumed that no energy was lost during collisions and the velocity remains the same.
 Thus:

 $$ t_n = \frac{2l}{5v} \left( 3^n - \frac{1}{2^n} \right) $$

-And just for the heck of it, how about now we assume that the collisions are not longer elastic and after each collision, the velocity is reduced $\eta$ times.
+And just for the heck of it, how about now we assume that the collisions are no longer elastic and after each collision, the velocity is reduced $\eta$ times.
 If you send me the solution for this problem, 삼겹살 is on me.